CraterCrash/godot-orchestrator/README.md

 ## ![icon](https://cdn.cratercrash.space/cdn-cgi/image/width=18/utG8NiO3oN8sfXvI2ZZ0zg/54f147f9-04d3-4ade-3517-59561a590c00/public)  Godot Compatibility

-Orchestrator is made using Godot GDExtension technology, which has certain ABI (application binary interface) requirements that must be followed to guarantee that the integration between extensions and the engine work as expected.
+Orchestrator is made using Godot GDExtension technology, which has certain ABI (application binary interface) requirements that must be followed to guarantee that the integration between extensions and the engine works as expected.
 The following table describes which Orchestrator version you should use based on your Godot editor version.

 Using the wrong version of Orchestrator with the Godot editor may result in unexpected behavior or crashes.